WHAT IS TMJ DISORDER (TMD)?

 Individuals who are experiencing any of the symptoms listed above and have been diagnosed with some degree of temporomandibular joint disorder may be candidates for treatment.
 To formulate a diagnosis, Dr. Blackburn physically examines the jaw structures and bite, evaluates x-rays of the area, and performs a thorough medical review.
 Once he arrives at an accurate diagnosis, he determines the most suitable course of individualized treatment.
 In all cases, those who meet the criteria for TMJ disorder are strongly urged to pursue treatment, as neglecting TMJ problems can cause serious and even permanent damage over time.

-If your TMD diagnosis makes you a good candidate for the type of treatments Dr. Blackburn offers, he can proceed with developing a personalized plan that will address your unique needs.
+If your TMD diagnosis makes you a good candidate for the types of treatments Dr. Blackburn offers, he can proceed with developing a personalized plan that will address your unique needs.
 In some cases, he may create a custom night guard to prevent teeth grinding and clenching as you sleep.
 Ideally, a night guard relieves excessive pressure placed on the temporomandibular joint and prevents aggressive side to side movement.
 This type of therapy may also be combined with anti-inflammatory medications and/or muscle relaxants.
 If you have an improper bite, Dr. Blackburn may perform a bite analysis and explore options for restoring proper occlusion.

 For more information about disorders of the temporomandibular joint and the treatment options we offer, please contact our office to schedule an appointment with Dr. Blackburn.